-Charlie Calderwood has been a member of NAIFA since January of 1977 and today is eagerly helping clients set up financial strategies for their future.
+Charlie Calderwood, CLU, ChFC, has been a member of NAIFA since 1977 and today is eagerly helping clients set up financial strategies for their future.
 Charlie enjoys the freedom and finances that he was able to obtain as an investment advisor, however, he points out that “with the freedom gained, there is an increased requirement for motivation and discipline.”
 Charlie emphasizes that his self-discipline and willingness to put in the hours required to be successful is what helped build him up as an advisor.
-Charlie has been working in the insurance and finances field after he completed college at Tulane University, quickly and steadily working his way up until now, where he owns his own very successful RIA firm.
+Charlie has been working in the insurance and finances field since he completed college at Tulane University, quickly and steadily working his way up until now, where he owns his own very successful RIA firm.

 One of the main beliefs that Charlie has regarding the financial services advisor field is that a financial services advisor should, “sell something and you always go back to service it.”
 Your clients grow and you will grow with them!
 He believes that many people get lost in the idea of making a quick buck and the way he has built his successes has been by making good connections and servicing the sales he makes with his clients.
 He firmly believes you should make decisions on how you treat people and act based on how you would want to be treated.
 He also stands by the idea of being honest and intelligent in your work will always be rewarded.

 Charlie is currently not part of NAIFA’s political advocacy group; however, he wants to be.
-He has traditionally in have been involved in political advocacy.
-Now that NAIFA is going strong into their political advocacy, this is an area of interest he plans to direct himself towards.
-He wants to do this since it is motivating to be part of the solution and not depend on others to get a message out.
+He has traditionally in have been involved in political advocacy plans to direct himself toward NAIFA's political advocacy, since it is motivating to be part of the solution and not depend on others to get a message out.

 This is an area he discusses with his clients, where they have an interest and are glad to know he is working towards that interest.
-Charlie also states that for the people who are reluctant to get involved, “do something now while we can, when it is gone, it is gone.”
-He believes this applies to more than just life insurance advocacy and sees it as a part of shaping the future for your children and grandchildren.
-He states, “Choose now, if not, be prepared to be changed.”
+Charlie also states that for the people who are reluctant to get involved, “Do something now while we can.
+When it is gone, it is gone.”
+He believes this applies to more than just life insurance advocacy and sees it as a part of shaping the future of your children and grandchildren.
+He states, “Choose now.
+If not, be prepared to be changed.”